50 Years of Live Theatre - A History

 BMT’s newest venture in the arts.
-Stars West Comedy Theater was started in 2017 as a way to produce small comedies and plays.
-Stars Wests performs in the Stars School of the Performing Arts venue in Rosedale.
+Stars Playhouse was started in 2017 (known then as Stars West) as a way to produce small comedies and plays.
+Stars Playhouse performs in the Stars School of the Performing Arts venue in Rosedale.
 The 50-seat venue ensures a unique and intimate theatre-going experience.

 Kids Go to Theatre Program

 The Kids Go To Theatre program was started in 1993 and since that time more than 140,000 local school children have attended close to 240 live performances presented by BMT.
 Teachers and administrators have expressed appreciation for the opportunity to expose young students to the enriching experience that live theatre offers, particularly in the areas of literature, history, and the arts.
 To help teachers meet the California Standard for Fine Arts, they receive lesson plans relating to the production prior to the viewings and appropriate for their students.
 Students served by this program are often considered to be economically disadvantaged, and this experience, in many cases, is their very first exposure to live theatre and the arts.
 This program is offered at no cost to the students.